MachineLemonade/docs/v0.9/getting-started.md

 - Give your deployment a name and description
 - Wait a few minutes (might have to refresh) for your webserver, scheduler, and celery flower (worker monitoring) to spin up

-Once you see an active URL under “Apache Airflow” in the middle of the page, you are set and ready to deploy your DAGs.
+You can find a full walkthrough in Once you see an active URL under “Apache Airflow” in the middle of the page, you are set and ready to deploy your DAGs.

 ### Deploy your First DAG